giovsta/InstaDown/README.md

 Moreover, to ease the login phase, another .py file can be run to login and create a cookies file, that is needed by InstaDown to operate properly

 ## Installing
 Clone this repository from Github or download it.
+Alternatively you can install it with '''pip install InstaDown_new'''.
+However it will be located inside your main Python folder, in ≈\Python\Lib\site-packages\package_InstaDown.
+You will need to run it from there then.

 First you need to install the packages in requirements.txt: